kiataj/ngTMAs-radiomics/README.md

 ## Classifier

-We use a multilayer preceptron (MLP) with one hidden layer and drop-out as the classifier.
+If there is a relatively large dataset (samples > 500), we use a multilayer preceptron (MLP) with one hidden layer.
+Otherwise it is better to use a simple fully connected layer to prevent overfitting.
+The classifier notebook can be finded here [Classifier](https://github.com/kiataj/ngTMAs-radiomics/blob/main/Classifier.ipynb).
+The scaling is defined in the pipeline, so it does not cause data leakage.
+A cross validation scheme is used for evaluating the model performance.